mdickinson/bigfloat/bigfloat_cython/docs/index.rst

 Locating the MPFR library
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-On import, the :mod:`bigfloat` module attempts to locate an MPFR library on your system; if the library is in the usual library search path (as controlled by the LD_LIBRARY_PATH environment variable on Linux, for example) then it should be found as normal.
-If the module fails to find the MPFR library, or if you have multiple MPFR libraries installed on your system and want to specify which one to use, you can edit the ``mpfr_library_location`` setting in the ``bigfloat_config.py`` configuration file to specify the library location.
+On import, the :mod:`bigfloat` package attempts to locate an MPFR library on your system; if the library is in the usual library search path (as controlled by the LD_LIBRARY_PATH environment variable on Linux, for example) then it should be found as normal.
+If the package fails to find the MPFR library, or if you have multiple MPFR libraries installed on your system and want to specify which one to use, you can edit the ``mpfr_library_location`` setting in the ``bigfloat_config.py`` configuration file to specify the library location.
-This file should be found in the same location as the other installed source files for the bigfloat module.
+This file should be found in the same location as the other installed source files for the bigfloat package.

 Other configuration
 ^^^^^^^^^^^^^^^^^^^